ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 ```

 Therefore, what remains is to find a form of the mass,
-momentum, and energy flux densities and are
+momentum, and energy flux densities.
+They are
 ```math
 \frac{\partial \rho}{\partial t} + \vec{\nabla} \cdot \left[ \rho \vec{v} \right] = 0
 ```